Universal credit and benefits payment dates for Christmas - including child benefit and jobseeker's allowance

 IF you receive universal credit or other kinds of benefits than you could be in line to be paid earlier over the Christmas and New Year period in 2019.

-The Department of Work and Pensions (DWP) has revealed the changes to payment dates during December this year.
+The Department of Work and Pensions (DWP) has revealed the changes to payment dates during December.

 And for some it could be good news – with payments arriving earlier than expected other times of the year.